Vaginal Discharge After Menopause: What to Know

 As your estrogen increases and you approach ovulation, the discharge increases in quantity and becomes extra slippery.

-If you haven’t quite reached menopause (that twelve-month mark) yet, the discharge you’re experiencing could still be related to your monthly cycle.
+So, if you haven’t quite reached menopause (that twelve-month mark) yet, the discharge you’re experiencing could well be related to your monthly cycle.

-During postmenopause, you will no longer have the usual vaginal discharge you had during your fertile years.
+During postmenopause, you’ll no longer have the usual vaginal discharge you had during your fertile years.

-So discharge you see after menopause is most likely the result of irritation to the vagina.
+So any increase in discharge you see after menopause is most likely the result of irritation to the vagina.

-Because the vaginal walls become thinner and drier after menopause, they are easily irritated by sex and from things like scented soaps and hot water.
+Because the vaginal walls become thinner and drier after menopause, they’re easily irritated by sex and from things like scented soaps and hot water.

-The discharge you’ll see from irritation will be clear and won’t smell bad.
+It’s important to note, though, that the discharge you’ll see from irritation typically won’t smell bad.

 So what can you do to prevent vaginal irritation after menopause?

-There are also moisturizers you can use on a daily basis, whether or not you are having sex.
+There’s also vaginal moisturizers you can use on a daily basis, whether or not you are having sex.

-Since vaginal dryness is related to a lack of estrogen, replacing estrogen can bring back some natural moisture to that area.
+Because vaginal dryness is related to a lack of estrogen, for some people, hormone replacement therapy (HRT) can work to bring back some natural moisture to that area.

-• Daily use of pantyliners — because they are meant to absorb moisture, they can actually be too drying against a postmenopausal vulva.
+• Daily use of pantyliners: Because pantyliners are designed to absorb moisture, they can be too drying against a postmenopausal vulva.

-• Tight synthetic clothing, including polyester leggings or underwear — go for cotton or other natural fibers instead.
+• Tight synthetic clothing: And that includes polyester leggings or underwear.
+Go for cotton or other natural fibers instead.

 If it’s any other colors, it’s worth checking out with your doctor.